vitorlb/significa-challenge_movie_app/README.md

+## 2024/06/12 Update -- Having the trailer modal unfinished was itching my brain.
+That itch drove me to build it today.
+Even though out of time. tag v1.0 is the projects version turned in on time

 # Significa Challenge - "Cosmic Frame" Videos web app

 I have built the app using Next.js, the 'themoviedb' API, and the Google firabase package.